Table of Contents

 - Water – hard water may contribute to excessive calcium and magnesium and soft water can contribute to excessive sodium and potassium.
 Both have health consequences.

-- Healthy Food – knowing which nutrients you need and don’t need is the most important factor for choosing your healthiest foods. (even commercially produced foods)
+- Healthy Foods– knowing which nutrients you need and don’t need is the most important factor for choosing your healthiest foods. (even commercially produced foods)

 - Sleep – your metabolism effects the production of hormones required for healthy sleep.

-- Exercise – know which type and duration of exercise is the most beneficial based on endocrine gland efficiency and health.
+- Exercise – know which type and duration of exercise is the most beneficial based on nervous system and endocrine gland efficiency and health.

-- Stress Management – targeted nutrition is of monumental importance for an effective stress management program!
+- Stress Management/Elimination – targeted nutrition is of monumental importance for an effective stress management program!

 Share the knowledge!